rustdesk/doc.rustdesk.com/content/self-host/client-configuration/_index.en.md

 The easiest way to setup automatically is using deployment scripts found [here](https://rustdesk.com/docs/en/self-host/client-deployment/).

-You can fix the Password is required and use a reverse Base64 string in the format `{"host":"HOSTADDRESS","key":"HOSTKEY","api":"http://HOSTADDRESS:21114"}` to automatically configure the clients, this is available automatically with RustDesk Server Pro via the console.

-You can also use the steps from [above](https://rustdesk.com/docs/en/self-host/client-configuration/#setup-using-import-or-export) to export the string, remove any `=` at the start or end of the string.
-Restart RustDesk Client if settings don't show.

 ### 5, Import config from `Pro` via clipboard

 ![](/docs/en/self-host/rustdesk-server-pro/console/images/console-home.png?v2)